The railroad bridge is your landmark. It spans the mouth of Spruce Creek as it flows into Strickland Bay.

 Spruce Creek Lower Creek Access Points

-Access Point 1 — Strickland Bay Bridge ramp – This is a unimproved access point on the east side of U.S. 1, just before the bridge crossing the Strickland Bay wetlands (2.2 miles north of the entrance road to the New Smyrna Beach Municipal Airport).
-An easy pull-off with some parking, this is a popular launch for small boats, kayaks and canoes.
-The one thing I don’t like about it is your parked vehicle is in full view of a busy highway.
-This is where I launched my yak.
-Even at low tide, the water is deep enough for a shallow draft boat to weave through the oyster bars, under U.S. 1 and out into Strickland Bay.
+Access Point 2 — Strickland Bay Bridge ramp – This is an unimproved access point on the east side of U.S. 1, just before the bridge crossing the Strickland Bay wetlands (2.2 miles north of the entrance road to the New Smyrna Beach Municipal Airport).
+An easy pull-off with limited parking, this is a popular launch for small boats, kayaks and canoes.
+This is where I launched my kayak.
+Even at low tide, the water is deep enough for a shallow draft boat to weave through the oyster bars, under U.S. 1 and west into Strickland Bay.
 This launch site is open 24/7.

 Spruce Creek Upper Creek Access Points

 Access Point 4 – Cracker Creek Canoeing.
 This privately owned, well-shaded park is at 1795 Taylor Road, Port Orange, west of I-95.
 (Taylor Road is the western extension of Dunlawton Blvd.)
-There is a $5 launch fee for your own boat, and you can rent kayaks or canoes at a reasonable rate.
-Kayaks are $18 for one hour, $24 for two hours.
-Similarly, canoes are $24 for one hour, $36 for two hours.
-This section of Spruce Creek is gorgeous with little development (although I could hear the pounding of hammers through the woods).
-I found owner Jill Williams to be very friendly.
+There is a $5 launch fee for your own boat.
+You can rent kayaks or canoes at a reasonable rate.
+Single kayaks are $18 for one hour, $24 for two hours and $40 all day.
+Tandem kayaks (two persons) and canoes are $24 for one hour, $36 for two hours and $70 all days.
+(Rates as of 6/1/2022) This woodsy park seemed like an oasis in an area rapidly being developed into housing subdivisions.

 Paddling through Strickland Bay and up Spruce Creek